DavidKrGH/BackupScript/README.md

 ## Conclusion

-This documentation should provide you with the necessary information to get started with [Project Name].
+This documentation should provide you with the necessary information to get started with BackupScripts.
 If you have any questions or need further assistance, feel free to reach out to the project maintainers or refer to the provided additional resources.
 Happy coding!